GenderMagProject/dc/README.md

 3. On _guille_, copy your changes from _gendermag\dcdev_ to _gendermag\dc_.

 ## How to Add to the Catalog
-1. Create a new folder.
+1. Create a new top-level folder.
 The name of the folder is the name that will appear on the website.
 2. Add these files to the folder:
 	- cats.txt (the non-facet categories the design goes in, one per line. options: survey, opensource, website)
 	- problem.txt (why the design isn't inclusive to some cognitive styles)